 Cost of living in British Columbia

-The cost of living in British Columbia will differ depending on whether you choose to live in rural areas or the major cities.
+The cost of living in British Columbia will differ depending on whether you choose to live in rural areas or major cities.
 The province does have the highest living expenses in Canada but also boasts some of the most fantastic schools and comprehensive healthcare cover at the government’s expense.
-The average cost of a home in British Columbia is $632,000.

 Almost half of the entire population live in and around Vancouver, or on Vancouver Island.
 The mainland is sparsely populated, mostly by aboriginal people.
 There are a large number of other ethnic groups from all over the world due to frequent labour shortages.